Shuangy's Kitchensink

 Lastly, close the lid and cook for 30 minutes or until the sauce has been reduced to a thick, shiny, syrupy liquid.

 Make sure you show off to your family and friends that you have just made the MOST AUTHENTIC Chinese dish!
-Don’t forget to tag me on Instagram!
+Don’t forget to tag me in your final product pic on Instagram!

 .